Matias-Bernal/eiffel-2048-undo/README.md

 Playing
 =======
+- To play must create a new user or logging in

-- To play the game, press w, a, s, d, z to move the tiles up, left, down, right and undo respectively.
+- Press w, a, s, d, z to move the tiles up, left, down, right and undo respectively.
 - In a movement, each pair of colliding tiles with the same number will combine.
 Continue doing this until you get the 2048 tile or you don't have any move available.
 - This variant allows you to undo all the steps that want to choose another option.
 - You win the game when you get the 2048 tile.